Phoenix Kidnapping Lawyers

 In a true kidnapping, the offender uses force, threats or deception to move the victim.
 If the alleged victim went along voluntarily, then it is not kidnapping.
 The Schill Law Group will carefully review every aspect of your case to determine if there is evidence for all you have been accused of and to determine if your case truly meets the kidnapping definition.

-Kidnapping is a felony of the first degree, which is punishable by up to 20 years in prison.
+Kidnapping is a class 2 felony, which is punishable by up to 20 years in prison.
 If you have been questioned by the police or arrested, it is crucial that you immediately retain an experienced defense attorney from the Schill Law Group who understands kidnapping law.
 As with most criminal charges, you should not talk to the police or prosecutors without your attorney by your side.
 What you say can be taken out of context and used against you.

 If you or a loved one is under investigation or facing kidnapping charges, call The Schill Law Group today for your free consultation at (480) 680-9265 to discuss your case in confidence.

 DUI ATTORNEYS OVER 100 YEARS COMBINED EXPERIENCE Can I Get a CDL with a DUI in Arizona?
 The driving under the influence conviction on your record can stick with you for a long time.
 You may be wondering if obtaining a CDL with a DUI on your record is even possible.
 It...